bitpaket/docs/docs/api/getting-metadata.md

 ## Get Object IDs using Object Path

-You can get Object ID by using object's ful path from your paket and if available together with all of it's versions.
+You can get Object ID by using object's full path from your paket and if available together with all of it's versions.